Concordium/concordium-update-proposals/source/CIS/cis-2.rst

 .. warning::

-   This standard is still a draft and significant can still be made.
+   This standard is still a draft and significant changes might still be made.

 Abstract
 ========